 - By 2062 – 50% chance of AI outperforming humans in all tasks

 Perhaps the best known predictions are those made by Ray Kurzweil, currently the Chief Technologist at Google and one of the most prominent futurists, who has already proven over the previous 30 years that his predictions were largely correct.
 In an interview Kurzweil had with Futurism on 3rd October 2017.
 He confirmed his earlier prediction that AI will match human intelligence (in narrow subjects, like medicine) by 2029.
 He also confirmed that: “2029 is the consistent date I have predicted for when an AI will pass a valid Turing test and therefore achieve human level of intelligence.
 I have set the date 2045 for the ‘Singularity’ which is when we will multiply our effective intelligence a billion-fold by merging with the intelligence we have created.”
 For Ray Kurzweil, the process towards this singularity has already begun.
 If you think that Singularity cannot happen by 2045, then these two latest inventions from Google should make you think.
+Therefore, my main assumption is that we shall have a fully mature Superintelligence by 2050, just in three decades.

 First, was the invention announced by Google at its I/O conference in May 2017, which gives quite a considerable boost to those impatiently awaiting the arrival of Superintelligence.
 It was it latest invention – AutoML (Auto Machine Learning).
 The Google team came up with a machine learning software that can create self-learning code.
 The system runs thousands of simulations to determine, which areas of the code can be improved.
 It then makes the changes and continues the process until its goal is reached.
 The result was that AutoML is better at coding machine-learning systems than the researchers who made it.
 In an image recognition task it reached record high 82 percent accuracy.
 Even in some of the most complex AI tasks, its self-created code is superior to humans (Green, 2017).
 Google’s AutoML could develop a superior image recognition system within a few weeks, what would have taken months for most brilliant AI scientists.
 But in December 2017, just six months later, the Department of Energy’s Oak Ridge National Laboratory (ORNL), using the most powerful supercomputer in the US, have developed an AI system that can generate neural networks as good, if not better, than any developed by a human in less than a day.
 (Rejcek, 2018)